webDevBig/golem-js-preview-program/tasks/2-get-the-results/FEEDBACK.md

 [

 What was your general experience with Golem Network?
 What was difficult/frustrating?

+I had errors almost every step of the way while working on this task.
+At first, the text was not converted to .wav, then there were problems with the .mp3 file.
+But when I solved the first problem, everything fell into place.
+For the fist time difficult write nice and clean code.
+It is my first experiences with Golem Network, so I need more practice.

 What was a nice surprise?

 In what projects could you utilize Golem Network?